asdf-vm/asdf-elixir/README.md

 elixir path:/path/to/elixir
 ```

+Note that the path specified must be an absolute path to the Elixir installation's root directory (e.g. the directory containing the `bin` directory).

 ## Elixir escripts support

 This plugin supports elixir escripts, adding them to your path just like any other elixir binary.